Portuguese art: Naturalism

 In the following decade, Portuguese painting increasingly embraced Naturalism, which extended its influence to the Royal Academy of Fine Arts.
 There, Silva Porto, a former pupil of Daubigny, played a pivotal role as a teacher, inspiring a new generation of artists.
-This group of enthusiasts often gathered informally at the Cervejaria Leão de Ouro (Golden Lion Brewery, in Lisbon), earning them the moniker Leão Group.
+This group of enthusiasts often gathered informally at the Cervejaria Leão de Ouro (Golden Lion Brewery, in Lisbon), earning them the moniker Grupo do Leão (Lion Group).
 Among its notable members were João Vaz, Ramalho Júnior, Cipriano Martins, Columbano Bordalo Pinheiro (with his psychologically profound portraits, particularly of intellectuals such as Antero de Quental or Os Presidentes), his brother Rafael Bordalo Pinheiro (creator of the popular cartoon character Zé Povinho, 1875), J. Rodrigues Vieira, Henrique Pinto, Moura Girão, João Ribeiro Cristino da Silva, and José Malhoa (with his scenes of rural life and traditional customs very popular with the bourgeoisie, many of them in the José Malhoa Museum, in Caldas da Rainha).
 This was at a time when "Saudade" (combining a sense of longing, loss, absence, and deep affection) inspired a statue, O Desterrado (The Outcast, Rome, 1870), "uma «estátua da saudade»", by António Soares dos Reis as well as a painting by Almeida Júnior (Saudade, 1899).
 The Lion Group played a crucial role in the revitalization of Portuguese painting, even securing royal patronage despite a lack of consensus among its members on specific artistic approaches.
 To varying degrees, their works blended Realism's objectivity and sense of social commitment with elements of Impressionist technique, including its emphasis on the autonomy of the artwork.
 This synthesis coalesced around a core of spontaneous Naturalism, establishing a style that left a lasting imprint on Portuguese art.

+Vasco da Gama's arrival in Calicut in 1498 (1900s) by Alfredo Roque Gameiro.

 This eclectic movement remained one of the most influential forces in Portuguese painting until the mid-20th century.
 Despite increasing competition from the modernist schools that began to enrich the local art scene in the 1920s, Naturalism retained a significant presence.
 Even King Carlos I embraced Naturalist themes in parts of his artistic work.
 Other notable contributors to this tradition included Luciano Freire, José Veloso Salgado, Alfredo Keil (A Carta), and Alfredo Roque Gameiro.
 A particularly dynamic figure of the era was Carlos Reis, who played a pivotal role as a teacher at the Academy and as an organizer of artistic initiatives.
-Reis was instrumental in the creation of several organizations aimed at promoting the arts, such as the Silva Porto Society, the "Grupo Ar Livre" (Free Air Group), and the Sociedade Nacional de Belas Artes, of which he was a co-founder.
+Reis was instrumental in the creation of several organizations aimed at promoting the arts, such as the Silva Porto Society, the "Grupo Ar Livre" (Free Air Group), and the National Society of Fine Arts, of which he was a co-founder.
 He was the one who publicly acknowledged Silva Porto's pioneering role in shaping a new artistic language in Portugal, saying: